 Commentary and reflections on issues, events and trends in our church, society and world, as seen through the lens of our mission and purpose and our ministries.

-The post Board, staff look for new ways to carry out mission appeared first on Women of the ELCA.
+The post When we’re grateful, we see opportunity and blessings appeared first on Women of the ELCA.

-The post Associated Church Press honors Gather, Café with seven awards appeared first on Women of the ELCA.
+The post Our letter-exchange project is so popular, we’ve extended it appeared first on Women of the ELCA.